6 Ways to Save This Holiday Season

 “Minimal fees should be the first consideration for any 20-something looking for a checking account,” says Eric Patrick, founder of Black Market Exchange, an investment education and entrepreneurship site for young adults.
 “Saving is extremely important in your 20s because the sooner you start, the better, but hefty bank fees can impede your savings growth.”

-If fees are a priority when trying to find the right checking account for your life stage in your 20s, consider opening an account with no monthly fees for maintenance, like Discover Cashback Debit, which also automatically waives the first eligible fee you incur on your checking account each calendar year.1 This account also allows you to earn 1% cash back on up to $3,000 in debit card purchases each month,2 which is a nice perk if you’re a budget-conscious 20-something.
+If fees are a priority when trying to find the right checking account for your life stage in your 20s, consider opening an account with no monthly fees for maintenance, like Discover Cashback Debit.
+This account also allows you to earn 1% cash back on up to $3,000 in debit card purchases each month,1 which is a nice perk if you’re a budget-conscious 20-something.